 - The Holocaust was justified and a modern-day genocide against Jews and other “enemies” (refugees, Muslims, non-White people, etc.) is warranted.

-Conclude this activity with some or all of the following discussion questions:
+To conclude this activity, students discuss some or all of the following questions:

 White Nationalism View More »